Miles for Elephants

 Would you go the extra mile to support a cause you believe in?

-Kenya’s Laikipia ecosystem hosts one of East Africa’s largest free-ranging elephant populations.
-These majestic animals are targeted by poachers, but local communities are desperately trying to protect them, and we can help!
 Funds raised on the 100 Miles for Elephants trek will be used by our partner Space for Giants to provide wages, equipment and training for vitally needed scouts on the ground and rapid response teams in Laikipia.
+Our aim is that humans and elephants can safely inhabit these lands.

 This once–in–a–lifetime adventure is a unique opportunity to connect with local people who share your love of elephants, and to do something extraordinary and meaningful in this diverse, vibrant and captivating part of the world.

-How Your Trek Will Save Elephants
+How Your Trek Will Help Save Elephants

 The Story of the Miles for Elephants Trek